Book an Appointment

 Final Takeaway

 Tooth sensitivity after whitening is a common but short-lived side effect.
 With the proper care—using desensitizing products, avoiding triggers, and following your dentist’s advice—you can enjoy a brighter smile without unnecessary discomfort.
 Remember, a radiant smile should feel as good as it looks.
+If sensitivity persists, book a consultation with your dentist to ensure safe, effective whitening tailored to your needs.

 Related posts